pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

     Where:

     * `SCAN-TEMPLATE` is the name of the installed ScanTemplate in the `DEV-NAMESPACE` you retrieved earlier.
-    * `SCAN-POLICY` it’s an optional reference to an existing ScanPolicy in the same `DEV-NAMESPACE`.
+    * `SCAN-POLICY` is an optional reference to an existing ScanPolicy in the same `DEV-NAMESPACE`.

     For example: